CassiaNetworks/CassiaSDKGuide/ubuntu_XE1000/README.md

 ## SSH Remote Login Container
 [Click Here](remote_login.md)
 ## Port Forwarding
+Some ports will, by default, forward traffic to the interior of the container.
+Refer to the following table for details.
+Container APP can directly use these ports as service ports and listening ports.
 | Protocol | Port |
 |--|--|
 | TCP | 502 |